 Formalities aren’t difficult in the Caribbean… mostly.
 Best are the French islands, were you could literally be at a café with a beer signing in on a customs terminal!
 But since every island you hop to can mean entering a new country, there’s more to deal with and some added complexity.
 If you have a ship’s cat or dog, compound the complexity and reduce your options.

-For now, the pandemic has made frequent clearances not just inconvenient but expensive, as covid tests add up.
+For now, the covid pandemic has made frequent clearances not just inconvenient but expensive, as covid tests add up.

 Cruising community